danielroe/typed-vuex/docs/store/actions.md

 This package provides a helper function to reduce boilerplate: `actionTree`.
 This function adds typings and returns the actions passed to it, without transforming them.

-**Warning**: If you use the helper function, only the `commit` and `dispatch` methods are typed - and only for mutations and actions within the module.
+**Warning**: If you use the helper function, only the `commit` method is typed - and only for mutations within the module.
 Anything else should be accessed in a type-safe way through `this.app.$accessor`.

 ```ts
 // Vanilla